How to Start Your Own LLC in Wyoming - Complete Guide

 Phone: (307) 777-7311

-While Wyoming does not require a general business license, your specific business may need federal, state, or local permits.
-For example, businesses selling taxable goods require a sales tax license through the Wyoming Internet Filing System for Business.
-Other industries, like construction, food service, childcare, or healthcare, may require specialized permits.
+Although Wyoming does not demand that you have a general business license, your business might demand federal, state, or local permits.
+As an illustration, companies that deal with taxable goods are expected to obtain a sales tax license under the Wyoming Internet Filing System of Business.
+The other industry such as construction, food service, childcare or healthcare may demand specialized permits.

 8. Determine Your Tax Status